Add to Flipboard Magazine.

 back in high school, I didn’t think of it as a travel book.
 It’s a classic that wonderfully satirical panorama of upper-middle-class life and manners in London at the beginning of the nineteenth century.
 And while it might seem old-fashioned to some, the story still resonate today.

-The book follows a female character who arrives to London and struggles with love and her status, as she tries to fit into the society.
+The book follows a female character who arrives in London and struggles with love and her status, as she tries to fit into the society.
 It’s already a travel book!
 The story also moves further to Germany and India.

 5. The Cat Who Went to Paris by Peter

 All right, this isn’t a female travel memoir, but I think it deserves an honorable mention.
 I didn’t mention this book just because I’m a huge cat lover.
 But I admit that my affection for furry friends might have influenced my choice to read it at the first place.
-The Cat Who Went to Paris is a first part of a saga written from a perspective of Norton the cat.
+The Cat Who Went to Paris is the first part of a saga written from a perspective of Norton the cat.
 I guess it makes it sort of a memoir.

 He’s roaming through strange cities alone, being left unattended in airports, falling from high places, and the list goes on.
 Some might say that it makes his owner irresponsible, but I’d say that the story was slightly adjusted for the purpose of this book.
 Even if you’re more of a dog person this would be a good read for you.